sontungexpt/url-open/README.md

 ## Introduction

-This plugin allow you to open url under cursor in neovim without netrw with default browser of your system.
+This plugin enables you to effortlessly open the URL under the cursor in Neovim, bypassing the need for netrw, and instead utilizing the default browser of your system.
+It provides the convenience of automatically detecting and highlighting all URLs within the text content.

-NOTE: Since I am the linux user so i only test this plugin on linux, if you are using macos or windows and you have any problem with this plugin, please open an issue or create a pull request to fix it
+**NOTE:** Since I am the linux user so i only test this plugin on linux, if you are using macos or windows and you have any problem with this plugin, please open an issue or create a pull request to fix it